 When choosing whether to take out combined or standalone cover, consider your circumstances and financial situation.

 Critical illness cover and income protection are often confused as they can both help if you are unable to work due to illness.
 However, the two types of cover do differ.
-Critical illness will usually pay out a one-off payment, while income protection provides regular payments that are equivalent to a percentage of your salary after a waiting period which is chosen at application stage.
+Critical illness will usually pay out a one-off payment, while income protection provides regular payments that are equivalent to a percentage of your salary after a waiting period which is chosen at the application stage.

 As you know, critical illness cover will pay out on diagnosis of a condition that is listed in a pre-approved list.
 You do not have to be off work in order to make a claim.
 Income protection can pay out for a wider range of causes, and can include things like minor illnesses, accidents and mental health issues.
-Income protection is designed to help whilst you are unable to work due to accident or sickness after the selected waiting period.
+Income protection is designed to help whilst you are unable to work due to an accident or sickness after the selected waiting period.